How Surge Energy Manages Their ARO Portfolio With Matidor

 Real-time cost tracking

-AFEs linked directly to individual site locations, so the $263M ARO program is tracked at the site level with budget-to-actual visibility, replacing spreadsheet exports that gave no real-time insight into where the program stood at any moment.
+AFEs linked directly to individual site locations are tracked at the site level with budget-to-actual visibility, replacing spreadsheet exports that gave no real-time insight into where the program stood at any moment.

 Centralized project visibility